LightBoy01/ai-job-spot/src/content/briefings/briefing-8daef9ba12ab063a4f64edc690afadbfef6b6c6c867f5470b3385162cd0e3970.md

   - Business / Artificial Intelligence
   - Security / National Security
 excerpt: >-
-  A federal prosecutor alleged that one defendant boasted that his father “had engaged in similar business for the Chinese Communist Party.”
+  A federal prosecutor alleged that one defendant boasted that his father "had engaged in similar business for the Chinese Communist Party."
 ---
-A federal prosecutor alleged that one defendant boasted that his father “had engaged in similar business for the Chinese Communist Party.”
+A federal prosecutor alleged that one defendant boasted that his father "had engaged in similar business for the Chinese Communist Party."